-|February||complete all tasks in the TO-DO-LIST given at the admission|
+|February||complete all tasks in the TO-DO LIST given at the admission|

-|end of February||make changes in courses in the IS online, register in seminar groups (IS Guideline)|
+|end of February||make changes in courses in the IS online, register in seminar groups (IS Guidelines)|

-|end of February||submit Changes to the Learning Agreement (DURING MOBILITY section of your LA)|
+|end of February||submit Changes to Learning Agreement|

 |mid-February – late May||teaching period (lectures, seminars, labs, etc.)|